Sasquatch defeat Big Sticks 7-6; one game closer to the playoffs

 He struck out two of the three batters he faced in the ninth.

-The Sasquatch need to defeat the Big Sticks two of the next four games to host a playoff game Sunday.
+The five-game series against Badlands ends Saturday, and the Sasquatch need to win two of the next four games if they hope to make the playoffs and host a playoff game Sunday afternoon.

 (0) comments